First treatment under my belt!

 And now that I’m home…

 Side effects will probably kick in in about 2 days.
 I feel fine, actually pretty upbeat at the moment.
-I received what the nurse described as the legal drug version of a Redbull and vodka.
+I received steroids, what the nurse described as the legal yet drug version of a Redbull and vodka.
 The vodka, in the form of Benadryl, the Red Bull in the form of a steroid.
 The steroid is still lingering in my system so I’m actually really energetic and feeling good.
 Sitting here enjoying a few gifts from friends including some warm homemade bone broth in a gorgeous new mug.
 I love to drink bone broth when my system gets depleted at the end of an Ironman.
 And I think today calls for it as well.
 And this mug is just so pretty!
 (Thank you N and J!
 You girls do a lot for me!)

 I think it’s safe to say today was the easy part.
-It was the packing up for the journey ahead.
+It was simply the packing up for the journey ahead.
 Will I start scaling the challenging false flats tomorrow, high step my way up the foothills the next day, and scale the difficult mountain the next?
-They usually see patients feeling the worst 3-4 days out, and then bounce back.
+They usually see patients feeling their worst 3-4 days out, and then bounce back.
 This will repeat every 21 days.
 Will I keep a positive outlook when the going gets tough?
 Please pray that I will.

 And please pray for our family as we are make long term financial decisions.
 Here is a link to my GoFundMe if you feel led to contribute: https://www.gofundme.com/BrensCancerFight